Alesion30/Unity-Chan/README.md

 # OVERVIEW

-When you press the cross key, Unity-Chan runs, and when you press the space key, she jumps.
+Unity-Chan runs when you press the cross key and she jumps when you press the space key.